-- RH1250S models: to avoid damage, remove chin spoiler before lifting motorcycle.
-See SERVICE PROCEDURES > CHIN SPOILER (Page 175). - See Figure 54.
-When lifting motorcycle from underneath, always lift directly below crankshaft centerline with wood between motorcycle and lift. - Always support a motorcycle that is being serviced with blocks or stands.

-- 1. Place jack with block of wood below crankshaft centerline. - 2.
-Raise motorcycle to allow servicing.
+- See Figure 53.
+When lifting motorcycle from underneath, always lift directly below crankshaft centerline with wood between motorcycle and lift. - Always support a motorcycle that is being serviced with blocks or stands. - 1.
+Place jack with block of wood below crankshaft centerline. - Raise motorcycle to allow servicing.

-Figure 54.
+Figure 53.
 Crankshaft Centerline